DSR-RHIT/me497-reproducible-research/cm/cm1017_center-figures.md

 but the word-styles-reference document provides a work-around for docx output.

-## use heading 5
+## use heading 6

-For centering figures and captions, I suggest modifying the rarely used *Heading 5* as suggested by Norbert Köhler, in his article [R Markdown:
+For centering figures and captions, I suggest modifying the rarely used *Heading 5* as suggested by Norbert KÃ¶hler, in his article [R Markdown:
 How to insert page breaks in a MS Word document](http://datascienceplus.com/r-markdown-how-to-insert-page-breaks-in-a-ms-word-document/),